mauricioterceros-tx/ramiroloza-exercise/README.md

 # interview-exercise-ramiro-loza

+- Clone this repo
+- Create a develop branch, and all yours changes should be commited to that branch.
+- Create an ANGULAR project from scratch.
-Use the following list and display as a table:
+- Use the following JSON and display the client list in a table:

 ```
 {